A physics-informed neural network for modeling fracture without gradient damage: formulation, application, and assessment: Assessment of the PINN performance for fracture

 \subsection{Effect of pre-training}

 Pre-training has been shown in the literature to improve the accuracy and convergence of PINNs \citep{Pretrainingone, Pretrainingtwo}.
 We investigate the effect of one pre-training strategy.
-Specifically, the $1 \times 1$ domain is seeded with collocation points as shown in Figure \ref{pretraining figure}(A) with the same material properties and boundary conditions discussed in Section \ref{Numerical examples}.
-The trained network parameters from stretching this unit square ($t$=0.45 s in one time step, 200000 epochs) are used to initialize the PINN for application to the asymmetric double-edge notch plate geometry.
-Comparison between the PINN (one-time step) results (at $t$=0.45 s [before damage initiation] and 0.65 s [after damage initiation], 200000 epochs) with and without pretraining in Figures \ref{pretraining figure}(B) and (C) shows the simple pre-training associated convergence and accuracy enhancement.
+Specifically, the $1 \times 1$ domain seeded with a uniform 80 x 80 collocation point grid is assigned the same material properties and boundary conditions discussed in Section \ref{Numerical examples}.
+The trained network parameters from stretching this unit square ($t$ = 0.45 s in one-time step, 100,000 epochs) are used to initialize the PINN for application to the asymmetric double-edge notch plate geometry.
+Comparison between the PINN (one-time step) results (at $t$ = 0.45 s [before damage initiation] and 0.65 s [after damage initiation], 100,000 epochs) with and without pre-training in Figure \ref{pretraining figure} shows the simple pre-training associated convergence and accuracy enhancement.